 vitae (pdf 115K)

-PHAML (Parallel Hierarchical Adaptive MultiLevel) is a parallel implementation (SPMD message passing) of the techniques used by MGGHAT.
-This program is written in Fortran 90 and uses MPI for message passing.
+PHAML (Parallel Hierarchical Adaptive MultiLevel) is a Fortran 90 parallel (MPI message passing and/or OpenMP shared memeory) implementation of a finite element partial differential equation solver with adaptive mesh refinement and multigrid solver.
 PHAML is an active research project, but the current version of the software is available.

 The development of new algorithms and computer codes for the solution of partial differential equations (PDEs) usually involves the use of proof-of-concept test problems.
 Such test problems have a variety of uses such as demonstrating that a new algorithm is effective, verifying that a new code is correct in the sense of achieving the theoretical order of convergence, and comparing the performance of different algorithms and codes.
 The purpose of this web resource is to provide a standard set of problems suitable for benchmarking and testing adaptive mesh refinement algorithms and error estimators.
 The problems exhibit a variety of types of singularities (e.g. point and line singularities on the boundary and in the interior), near singularities (e.g. sharp peaks, boundary layers, and wave fronts), and other difficulties.